 The Secret to When Leaves Change Color

 It’s true.
 Everyone wants to be out when fall color is at its peak, but predicting peak colors isn’t easy.
 Fall foliage reports may be helpful.
 However, often they are not extremely accurate at the time of trip planning.
-Here’s the secret on how to strategize and select the best days for photographing fall colors in the Northeastern United States.
+Imagine standing amidst a sea of fiery reds, golden yellows, and vibrant oranges, your camera poised to capture nature’s most spectacular show.
+This guide will help you master the art of fall foliage photography in the Northeast United States.

 The timing of color changes in the leaves is primarily driven by the increasing length of night and drop in temperature.
 As the days grow shorter and the nights grow longer and cooler, biochemical processes occur and the leaves stop their food-making process.
 Leaves actually start out yellow.
 Chlorophyll, which is responsible for giving leaves their green appearance, is dominate in spring and summer.
 In autumn, with less hours of light, the chlorophyll breaks down, causing the green color to disappear.
 This absence of chlorophyll makes way to reveal the yellow and orange colors.
 On the other hand, red is derived from a chemical called anthocyanins that are produced as the leaf dies.
 It’s the same chemical found in the skin of grapes and apples.